alzahraaelsallakh/Infotainment-System-Yocto/README.md

         key_mgmt=NONE
 }
 ```
-5. To enable wifi and set static ip address: /etc/network/interfaces file is required, which is found in init-ifupdown recipe
+5. To enable wifi and set static ip address: /etc/network/interfaces file is required, which is produced by init-ifupdown recipe
 ```
 $ echo 'FILESEXTRAPATHS_prepend := "${THISDIR}/${PN}:"' >  init-ifupdown_%.bbappend
 ```